bozanbozkurt/A-simple-chat-bot-with-fasttext/README.md

 # A-simple-chat-bot-with-fasttext

 Bots are essential for modern chat services.
 Text classification is the main tool for giving automated answers or answer suggestions.
-The big problem with text classification are languages.
+The big problem with text classification are answeing multiple languages with the same system.
 Luckily with fasttext we can create bots for every language.
 Here is a simple training and answering tool that works with every common language since fasttext is character based.

 ## Getting Started